Umbrella Insurance - How it Works & What it Covers

 • Harm caused to others by your dog*

-• A guest in your home falls
+• A guest in your home falling

 Property damage liability covers the cost of damage or loss to another person's tangible property.
 Examples include the cost associated with damage to vehicles and other property due to an auto accident where you are at fault.

-Owners of rental units help protect against liability that you may face as a landlord.
+Liability coverage for owners of rental units help protect against liability that you may face as a landlord.
 Examples include the cost of liability claims due to:

 • Someone tripping over a crack in the sidewalk of your rental property and suing you for damages